ErrorTzy/writings/notes/Phil_of_Lan/KripkeWittgensteinOnRulesandPrivateLanguage.md

 > Why?
 We can't talk about right about pain?
 Surely I can lie that I am in pain if I am actually not.

-If I *mean* a function, then there is a unique thing that I *should* do regardless of what I am disposed to do. (per Kripke: Ultimately, almost all objections to the dispositional account boil down to this one.)
+If I *mean* a function, then there is a unique thing that I *should* do regardless of what I am disposed to do. (*per Kripke: Ultimately, almost all objections to the dispositional account boil down to this one*.)

+> I think what Kripke is saying is, if the kind of mental states that generates my response just is the mental state that I justify it, then it is impossible for me to make mistake; But we can make mistake and correct ourselves.
+Therefore, the justification we appeal to cannot just be the disposition to generate an output.

 **A closer look at the dispositional response**: The referent of a function f is fixed by the following function: if queried about 'f(m,n)', I am disposed to reply 'p'.
 In other words, my disposition would define the function.